 In September of 2018, Mike sent me a couple of pictures and a narrative about his "Always Gear" for May through September in Maine.

 The top picture is a closeup of the bottom picture.
 The smaller, tan-handled knife is one of the original "Cliff's Knives", designed decades ago by Advisor Cliff Jacobson.
-Mike acquired the knife in the course of taking a canoeing course from Cliff.
+Mike acquired the knife directly from Cliff while taking one of Cliff's canoeing courses.
 Cliff's Knife is still made by Idaho Knife Works.

 Here is Mike's description of his ALWAYS GEAR:

 Hello Ralph , this is the gear I always have with me when I go fishing or scouting around, A little explanation is called for :

 What you can’t see in the pack basket is my survival kit, small cook kit, spare food as I try to get some of the [food] from the land which in the spring—— early fall is mostly fish., not a lot of store bought food but some.